devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

 ### For Linux/arm64

-1. Set the environment variables:
+1. Set the environment variables

     ```bash
     # Set the source registry URL